This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 In this video you can see step-by-step how to clean dog ears:

 Steps For Treating Dog Ears

-- Products needed – Dog antibiotic, such as Otomax, which was recommended by the vet.
+Products needed: Dog antibiotic, such as Otomax, which was recommended by our vet.

 - Squirt – Squirt a couple drops (only) of the antibiotic directly into your dog’s ear.
 You use far less of this than you did with the ear cleaning solution.